 Media and Communication

-As a student in the Media and Communication (MAC) department, you'll learn how to effectively produce content that can be consumed by multiple devices and media by a variety of audiences.
+Text, video, and images fill our lives via smartphones, computers, television, film, radio, and print.
+As a student in the Media and Communication (MAC) Department, you'll learn how to effectively produce content that can be consumed on multiple devices and media by a variety of audiences, creating messages that inform, enlighten, and persuade.

 Careers of the Future

-The Media and Communication department's B.A. in Media and Communication is an ideal liberal arts major, requiring you to understand sociological, economic, psychological, and aesthetic principles underlying the field while simultaneously using that knowledge to create media.
+The department's B.A. in media and communication is an ideal liberal arts major, requiring you to understand sociological, economic, psychological, and aesthetic principles underlying the field while simultaneously using that knowledge to create media.

-With these skills and carefully chosen electives and internship opportunities, you'll be prepared for careers including:
+With these skills and carefully chosen electives and internship opportunities, you can prepare for numerous careers, including:

 - Video producer